mozerpol/learningRISC-V/README.md

 | *Diagram of the data path of the implemented microcontroller* |
 | Source: *Elektronika Praktyczna 10.2019, p.
 117*  |

 Above diagram shows the *data path* without *clock* and reset *paths* (for clarity).
 Dark blue mark registers and light blue is for combinational logic (mux, alu, etc.).
 Paths terminated with arrows are connected to *control path*.
 Memory address to which the microcontroller wants to access is set on the *ADDR* path.
+The read value will appear in the *RDATA* register in the next clock cycle. <br/>
+Part on this diagram *mux_mem_addr* is responsible for value in *PC* register, on the next rising edge.
+Usually it'll be an address of the next instruction (*PC+4*), however, in the case of jumps will select value from *ALU* (this *ALU* in the upper right corner).
+Sometimes it may be a good idea to go back to the last instruction, for it responsible is *PC-4*.
+THe decision is made by *pc_sel* it's part of *control path*. <br/>